sidaneal/Lab-Week-8/README.md

-#Step 1: Access the Target
+Step 1: Access the Target
+--

 Open the target IP in your browser: